benjaminion/upgrading-ethereum-book/src/book.md

 ### Preamble

-*Note*: The definitions below are for specification purposes and are not necessarily optimal implementations.
+> *Note*: The definitions below are for specification purposes and are not necessarily optimal implementations.

-TODO
+This note in the spec is super important for implementers!
+There are many, many optimisations of the below routines that are being used in practice; a naive implementation would be impractically slow for mainnet configurations.
+As long as the optimised code produces identical results to the code here, then all is fine.

 ### Math <!-- /part3/helper/math -->